A super happy day for the Loh family after Kean Yew becomes world badminton champion

 “What made us send our children to Singapore was because of academic reason.
 We’ve to thank the Penang coaches for building their foundation.

 “Our children were offered scholarships.
-This kind of opportunity come only once and we grabbed it because we’re not rich to send them overseas to study.
+This kind of opportunity comes only once and we grabbed it because we’re not rich enough to send them overseas to study.
 We never expected any of our sons to become a world badminton champion one day,” Grace said.

 The top four – (from left) Kidambi, Kean Yew, Antonsen and Lakshya Sen with their medals at the prize presentation ceremony.